test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 And a possibility has to be provided to dynamically make either the one or the other set of values vailable during the execution of tests - depending on outer circumstances like "*which variant?*" and "*which test bench?*".

-The RobotFramework AIO contains two components - the **RobotFramework_Testsuites** and the **JsonPreprocessor** - that allow the user to define dynamic configuration values within separate configuration files in JSON format.
+The RobotFramework AIO contains two components - the **RobotFramework_TestsuitesManagement** and the **JsonPreprocessor** - that allow the user to define dynamic configuration values within separate configuration files in JSON format.
 The content of these files will be available during the test execution.

 In this set the **JsonPreprocessor** is responsible for reading in the values.
 This includes basic aspects like syntax checks and required data type conversions (between JSON format and robot format).

-The **RobotFramework_Testsuites** is responsible for making the values available during test execution - but under certain conditions that can be defined by the user (e.g. to realize a variant handling).
+The **RobotFramework_TestsuitesManagement** is responsible for making the values available during test execution - but under certain conditions that can be defined by the user (e.g. to realize a variant handling).
 This means: Not all parameter values are available during test execution - only the ones that belong to the current test scenario.

-To realize this, the **RobotFramework_Testsuites** together with the **JsonPreprocessor** enables the user to do the following things:
+To realize this, the **RobotFramework_TestsuitesManagement** together with the **JsonPreprocessor** enables the user to do the following things:

 * Split all possible configuration values into several JSON configuration files, with every configuration file contains a specific set of values for configuration parameter